top of page

 • Holes in the foundation

-Utilize caulk to seal gaps and install door sweeps to eliminate spaces under doors.
+Use caulk to seal gaps and install door sweeps to eliminate spaces under doors.
 Additionally, inspect vents, utility lines, and exhaust fans, as these areas are often overlooked.
-A comprehensive check can block even the smallest access points for pests.
+A comprehensive check can block even the tiniest access points for pests.

 Maintain Your Landscape

-A well-kept landscape not only enhances your home's appearance but also serves as a deterrent for pests.
+A well-kept landscape not only enhances your home's appearance but also serves as a pest deterrent.
 Here are a few tips for effective landscape management:

 • Trimming: Regularly trim trees and shrubs to keep them from making contact with your home.
-Overhanging branches are ideal pathways for pests.
+Overhanging branches can provide ideal pathways for pests.

 • Water Management: Eliminate standing water by regularly checking flower pots and gardens.
-For instance, 80% of mosquito species breed in stagnant water, so it's crucial to keep your landscape dry.
+For instance, 80% of mosquito species breed in stagnant water, making it crucial to keep your landscape dry.

 • Gutter Maintenance: Ensure gutters are clear of debris.
-Clogged gutters can collect water and create an ideal breeding ground for pests.
+Clogged gutters can collect water and create a prime breeding ground for pests.

 These simple landscaping practices can significantly reduce the risk of pests finding their way into your home.